huanhuiying/DevOps_Oct2021_Team-5/README.md

   <li> Big Bang </br>
   </br>
       <strong><u>Definition of Big Bang Model: </u></strong> </br>
     <p>The Big bang model, as its name implies, adopts an “One Big Boom” approach.
 This approach gathers all available possible time, effort and resources in software development to deliver a product.
 The Big Bang Model requires little planning and does not follow any specific procedure or process in development and coding.
 The development of a software just commence with required funds and resources as an input and the output of the software developed may or may not be meeting the customers requirements, hence this approach is known to be high risk with uncertain outcome.
 During development, the requirements are understood without much analysis and ideas are implemented as they come along.
-Even the customer is not sure about what exactly he wants and the requirements are implemented on the fly without much analysis and any changes required may or may not need to revamp the complete software. </p>
+Even the customer is not sure about what exactly he wants and the requirements are implemented on the fly without much analysis and any changes required may or may not need to revamp the complete software (Point, n.d.)(Satyabrata_Jena, 2021)(TutorialsCampus, n.d.). </p>
 </br>
     <strong><u>Pros: </u></strong> </br>
     <ul>